-There are tons of books, blogs, and articles about what it takes to be a great sales coach and manager of people.
-I often talk with managers who want to hire top-notch sales coaches and the list of their requirements is usually a long one—including experience, past successes, and “must have” talents.
+There are several resources readily available with information on what it takes to be a great sales coach and manager of people.
+We often talk with managers who want to hire top-notch sales coaches and the list of their requirements is usually a long one—including experience, past successes, and “must have” talents.
 It’s definitely a hire you want to get right!

-There are many natural behaviors and characteristics that make a sales coach really great, and it is important to uncover the intensities of these talents before you hire someone.
+There are many natural behaviors and characteristics that make a sales coach great, and it's important to uncover the intensities of these talents before you hire someone.

 1. Take Time to Teach